Southwest Wisconsin groundwater and geology (SWIGG) study

 Natural toxins in the Tunnel City rocks

 Sandstone formations that are productive drinking water sources under almost half of the state may be sources of naturally occurring groundwater contamination.
 Rocks known as the Wonewoc Formation and the Tunnel City Group contain lots of metals, including arsenic, cadmium, and lead.
-WGNHS is using rock core and drill cuttings stored in our sample repository to identify the elemental composition of these rock formations.
-Once we have the baseline data—what is in these rocks—we will be able to determine what might end up in our drinking water.
+WGNHS used rock core and drill cuttings stored in our sample repository as well as hand samples from outcrops in the area to identify the elemental composition of these rock formations.
+This baseline data—what is in these rocks—will help future researchers determine what might end up in our drinking water.